 - 6.1.1.
 A RUN is a Runner's attack on a server.
 There are 6 phases used in the procedure of carrying out a run, described in sections 6.3 through 6.8.
 A run always begins with the Initiation Phase.
 Section 6.9 contains the full set of steps carried out during each phase, and should be referred to in conjunction with the subsections discussing the phases. - 6.1.2.
 The ATTACKED SERVER is the server the Runner is attempting to reach, usually to access cards in that server. - a.
 The Runner declares the attacked server in the initiation phase of the run. - Card abilities can sometimes change the attacked server during the run.
 This does not end the run, but it can affect whether or not certain card abilities or effects apply. - c.
 If an ability changes the attacked server without specifying a position, the Runner approaches the outermost piece of ice protecting the new server.
 If there is no ice protecting that server, instead the Runner approaches the server. - 6.1.3.
-Many effects can halt the Runner's progress toward the server.
-To END THE RUN means to abort the current phase of the run and proceed to the Run Ends phase. - a.
-If the run ends during a paid ability window, that paid ability window is completed before the current phase is aborted. - b.
-If the run ends outside a paid ability window, the current phase of the run is aborted immediately. - 6.1.4.
-JACKING OUT is the process by which a Runner voluntarily ends a run. - a.
-The Runner has opportunities to jack out while approaching a piece of ice and while approaching the attacked server. - b.
-The Runner cannot jack out the first time they approach a piece of ice during a run.
+Many abilities modify the sequence of steps taken to resolve a run.
+Such abilities can direct players to skip steps or phases, replace steps with other effects, move directly from the current timing point to a new phase, or make other changes to the procedures explained in this section.
+Heed the Golden Rules in section 1.2.